gcc-mirror/gcc/gcc/config/mips/mips.md

 ;; not have and immediate).
 We recognize a shift of a load in order ;; to make it simple enough for combine to understand.
 ;;
-;; The length here is the worst case: the length of the split version ;; will be more accurate.
+;; The instruction count here is the worst case.
 (define_insn_and_split ""
   [(set (match_operand:SI 0 "register_operand" "=d")
 	(lshiftrt:SI (match_operand:SI 1 "memory_operand" "m")